Master Award in

 Course Coverage:

-Discuss relationship of people development and HRM
+Discuss the relationship between people development and HRM

 Course Coverage: